brsynth/brs-utils/README.md

 ## download, extract_gz, download_and_extract_gz
 Functions to handle download and extract files

+## file_length
+Returns the number of lines of the given file

 ## Prerequisites

 * Python 3 with the following modules: